amisa44ca-source/Portfolio_R.Amisa/README.md

 - Exploring analysis of death scenerios
 - Includes detaied observations
 - Demostrates initiative , attention to details, and analytical thinking

+(Profile picture is a painting made by Ram Gopal Vijayvargiya.
+Used for aesthetic purposes.)